-Learn about A.O. recipient Faith Bandler, daughter of a south-sea Islander slave, 1967 Referendum lobbyist and campaign director in the following videos:
+Learn more about Faith Bandler, daughter of a south-sea Islander slave, 1967 Referendum lobbyist and campaign director and A.O. recipient here: Remembering our Icon (3.16 min).

-Remembering our Icon (3.16 min) and Vote Yes - The 1967 Referendum (SBS 2.52 mins).
+SBS Vote Yes - The 1967 Referendum (2.52 mins).

 Faith Bandler and Oodgeroo Noonuccal (formerly Kath Walker) in this snippet from an episode of THIS IS YOUR LIFE (1.16 min).